 Dental emergency tips

-Possibly broken jaw – Use a cold compress and get to your dentist or a hospital emergency room immediately.
+Use a cold compress and get to the emergency room as soon as possible.

-– try to gently push it back into position with you finger, bite down to hold it in place, and call your dentist.
+If a tooth is partially dislodged, push it back into position and then bite down to hold in place, if possible, and contact the dentist.

 - Dental Care Houston - For a dental emergency in Houston, turn to a dentist you trust

 - Twelve Year Molar Houston - Is a twelve year molar a wisdom tooth?
 Your Houston dentist explains